DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Technical-guide/Web-API.md

 ]

-### AddFileToQueue_package
+### AddFileToQueue_package (package)

 **GET /api/Services/SAB_EDIServices/SAB_EDIInboundService/AddFileToQueue_package**

-A function to push a data package which will be extracted and its contents put into the inbound file queue.
+A function to push a data package which will be extracted and its contents put into the inbound file queue. <br>
+This endpoint allows import of files as a data package (zip file).
+This needs to have a XML manifest file (manifest.xml). <br>
+Supports multiple documents in single manifest file. <br>

 ##### Data package
 The data package is a zip file that includes a ‘manifest.xml’ xml file.
 The manifest file defines the files within the data package in the following XML structure